rackerlabs/technical-blog/_posts/2014-11-25-openstack-orchestration-in-depth-part-3-multi-instance-deployments.md

 ## Using Heat Environments

 The heat command line client is pretty smart, it finds all the nested template references in the master template and then uploads all the needed files to Heat as a package.
-Unfortunately Horizon does not have the ability to do that at this time, so the templates I showed you above, or actually any templates that reference other templates, cannot be launched from the web dashboard.
+But as I mentioned above, Horizon does not have the ability to do that at this time, so the templates I showed you above, or actually any templates that reference other templates, cannot be launched from the web dashboard.

 Heat provides an alternative way to nest templates called *environments*, which Horizon supports.
 An environment file is a YAML file that has global definitions that are imported before a template is parsed.
 What's interesting is that an environment file can be used to assign custom resource types to nested templates.
 Consider the following environment file: